1979 Tampa Bay Buccaneers season: Week 12: vs. New York Giants

-Week 13
+Week 13: vs. Minnesota Vikings

 In a game that would have clinched the Buccaneers' first playoff berth, coach McKay was booed after a one-point loss in which three kick attempts were blocked.
 A touchdown drive by Doug Williams in which he ran the ball into the end zone with 19 seconds remaining turned out to be futile, as Wally Hilgenberg's blocked extra point left the Buccaneers one point short of tying the game.
 Various special teams miscues erased a good offensive day, in which Williams went 19 of 38 for 252 yards (including 5 of 7 for 52 yards and 25 yards rushing on the final drive), and Ricky Bell's 101 yards rushing put him over 1,000 for the season.

 The Buccaneers' 182 rushing yards moved the team into first place overall in the NFC and second in the league after the Jets.
 The team had the sixth-best passing record in the conference, and the best pass defense and second-best rush defense.
 The Times nonetheless reported that the locker room was more subdued than during the 0–26 losing streak: "One by one, the players filed out grim-faced, reluctantly said a few words and then left".
 An angry McKay complained, "I'm sick and tired of people booing me.
 I wish they would boo the people who can't block", and had to issue a public apology after shouting an obscenity at the end zone stands, saying later that he was angry over racist statements being made from that direction.
 This was the first game that Pat Summerall and John Madden announced together.

-Week 14
+Week 14: vs. Chicago Bears

 Doug Williams completed only 5 of 19 passes for 60 yards with four interceptions before being pulled in favor of Mike Rae.
 Bears quarterback Mike Phipps completed six passes, all to Dave Williams.
 The Bears scored on one of those receptions, and on a Walter Payton run.
 The Buccaneers' Williams was nearly ejected from the game after throwing Bears lineman Mike Hartenstine to the ground by his face mask after a Gary Fencik interception.
 The Bears' five interceptions were their most against the Buccaneers.
 The Buccaneers' play was later described as "flat" by Bears players.
 Wally Chambers dismissed talk of the team's inexperience, noting the intensity with which the team had played against the Giants two weeks prior.
 The last time the Buccaneers had been shut out previous to this game was the last game of their 0–26 losing streak in 1977, also against the Bears.